EricssonResearch/coap-pubsub-profile/draft-palombini-ace-coap-pubsub-profile.md

 This step is the same as (B) between Publisher and AS2 ({{retr-cosekey}}), with the following differences:

 * The Authorization + Key Distribution Request MUST NOT contain the client\_cred parameter, the role element in the 'scope' parameter MUST be set to "subscriber".
-The Subscriber MUST have access to the public keys of all the Publishers; this MAY be achieved in the Authorization + Key Distribution Request by using the parameter get_pub_keys set to 0x01.
+The Subscriber MUST have access to the public keys of all the Publishers; this MAY be achieved in the Authorization + Key Distribution Request by using the parameter get_pub_keys set to empty array.

 * The Authorization + Key Distribution Response MUST contain the pub_keys parameter.